mongodb/mongodbatlas-cloudformation-resources/cfn-resources/log-integration/docs/README.md

 # MongoDB::Atlas::LogIntegration

 The log integration resource provides access to push-based log export configurations for MongoDB Atlas.
-The resource allows you to create, edit and delete log export integrations to AWS S3 buckets.
+The resource allows you to create, edit and delete log export integrations (e.g. to cloud storage or log services).
+This release supports S3 integration; additional integration types will be added as the API supports them.
 The resource requires your Project ID.

 ## Syntax